teodutu/operating-systems/content/chapters/compute/lab/README.md

 Update the code in `support/sum-array-bugs/seg-fault/sum_array_processes.d` and modify the call to `waitpid` to obtain and investigate this return code.
 Display an appropriate message if one of the child processes returns an error.

+Remember to use the appropriate [macros](https://linux.die.net/man/2/waitpid) for handling the `status` variable that is modified by `waitpid`, as it is a bitfield.
+When a process runs into a system error, it receives a signal.
+A signal is a means to interrupt the normal execution of a program from the outside.
+It is associated with a number.
+Use `kill -l` to find the full list of signals.

 [Quiz](./quiz/seg-fault-exit-code.md)

 So up to this point we've seen that one advantage of processes is that they offer better safety than threads.